Timothy Cheruiyot: 2024

 On 10 May, Cheruiyot competed at the Doha Diamond League, finishing second as part of a Kenyan 1-2-3 alongside Brian Komen and Reynold Cheruiyot, in a time of 3:32.67.
 At the Oslo Diamond League on 30 May, Cheruiyot finished second, being narrowly pipped on the line by a diving Jakob Ingebrigtsen, in a season's best of 3:29.77.
 At the Kenyan Olympic Trials, Cheruiyot finished third in the 1500 m to qualify for the Paris Olympics.
-In July, He once again finished second behind Jakob Ingebrigtsen at the Monaco Diamond League, running a season's best of 3:28.71.
+In July, he once again finished second behind Jakob Ingebrigtsen at the Monaco Diamond League, running a season's best of 3:28.71.

 At the 2024 Summer Olympics in Paris, Cheruiyot finished 11th in the 1500 m, having tried to go with the early pace he faded badly over the last lap.
 He recovered from his disappointment to win over 800 m at the Grand Prix Lombardia in Brescia and finish second over 1500 m at the Diamond League Final in Brussels.

 In November, Cheruiyot expressed his desire to retire from the 1500 m after the 2025 World Championships in Tokyo, and transition to long-distance running and marathons.

+2025: World Championship 4th

+Cheruiyot opened his season the Grand Slam Track Miami meet and finished 6th in the 1500 m in 3:35.61.
+At the Golden Gala, Cheruiyot finished second in 3:29.75 behind Azeddine Habz.
+A week later at the Oslo Diamond League, he was 4th in the Mile in 3:49.06.
+At the Kenyan Championships, Cheruiyot placed 2nd behind Reynold Cheruiyot and went on to take 7th in 3:47.71 in the Bowerman Mile at 2025 Prefontaine Classic.

+At the 2025 World Athletics Championships, Cheruiyot placed 4th in the 1500 m, narrowly missing out on the podium behind his compatriot Reynold Cheruiyot.

+2026: Commonwealth Bronze Medal

+Despite his previous statement, Cheruiyot continued to race on the track in 2026.
+He set a new 3000 m personal best of 7:27.48 at the Shanghai Diamond League, finishing 4th, and a new 5000 m personal best at the Xiamen Diamond League with 13:16.41 for 13th place.

+Cheruiyot ran 3:30.67 for 3rd at the Stockholm Diamond League, marking his tenth straight year under 3:31 for 1500 m, then won the Dream Mile at the Oslo Diamond League in a photo-finish 3:48.21 over Yared Nuguse for his first Diamond League circuit victory in 5 years.

+At the 2026 Commonwealth Games, Cheruiyot placed 3rd in the Mile behind Josh Kerr and Cam Myers.